wmde/fundraising-frontend-content/README.md

 ## Extracting "Use of funds" content for banners

-You can extract the "use of funds" content with the script 'bin/extract_to_mediawiki'.
-Follow these steps to for each language to make the content available for banners on Central Notice.
+Banners on wikipedia.org (managed with CentralNotice) need the "Use of funds" content (file `data/use_of_funds_content.json`) as data attributes in an HTML tag.
+You can extract the "use of funds" content with the script `bin/extract_to_mediawiki`.
+Follow these steps to for each language to make the content available for banners on CentralNotice.
 The banners will be able to include this content.

 1. Run the script to generate wikitext from the use of funds content.